 The Simon Wiesenthal Center(SWC), an NGO at the UN, praised the release of the UN’s first report on anti-Semitism.

 “This landmark report has the potential to be a gamechanger.
 For the first time, the United Nations, which for decades has been a major source and legitimator of Jew-hatred, is seriously dealing with many of the sources of today’s anti-Semitism.
-By acknowledging the rise of antisemitism today from radical Islamists, those who would delegitimize Israel and white nationalists, as well as the antisemitism that is present on college campuses and political discourse in the West, the report does not shy away from acknowledging how pervasive history’s oldest hate has become, and the impact it has on Jews throughout the world.”
+The report acknowledges the rise of anti-Semitism today from radical Islamists who would delegitimize Israel and White Nationalists, as well as the anti-Semitism that is present on college campuses and political discourse in the West.
+The report does not shy away from also acknowledging how pervasive history’s oldest hate has become, and the impact it has on Jews throughout the world.”

 L-R: Karel Fracapane, UNESCO; Kenote speaker, Professor Irwin Cotler, former Justice Minister of Canada; Ahmed Shaheed, UN Special Rapporteur on Freedom of Religion and Belief and author of the report on anti-semitism; and Mark Weitzman, SWC Director for Government Affairs

 Rabbi Abraham Cooper, the Center’s Associate Dean and Director of the Global Social Agenda of the leading Jewish Human Rights NGO added: “We are very gratified to see that many practical recommendations on combatting anti-Semitism that SWC Founder and Dean, Rabbi Marvin Hier made during a 2017 SWC meeting with UN Secretary-General Guterres, are included in the report.